Vice President of Operations

 Program Director – Antje Danielson

-Antje Danielson became the TIE Program Director in the summer of 2008.
-She came to TIE from Durham University (UK), where she served as the Deputy Director for Sustainability, in May 2008.
+Antje Danielson is the Administrative Director at TIE as well as the graduate interdisciplinary Water: Systems, Science and Society (WSSS) program.
+She came to Tufts from Durham University (UK), where she served as the Deputy Director for Sustainability, in May 2008.
 Previously, she worked with the Harvard Green Campus Initiative.
-A long-time resident of Cambridge, Mass, Antje also co-founded the innovative carsharing company Zipcar.
+A long-time resident of Cambridge, Massachusetts, Antje co-founded the innovative carsharing company Zipcar.
+She holds a Ph.D. in Geology from Free University, Berlin.

 Environmental Studies Department